opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

   replication mode.
 Changing this parameter will create a new resource.

 * `param_group_id` - (Optional) Specifies the parameter group ID.
 Changing this parameter will create a new resource.

+* `public_ips` - (Optional) Specifies floating IP to be assigned to the instance.
+  This should be a list with single element only.

+-> **Note:** Setting public IP is done with assigning floating IP to internally created port.
+So RDS itself doesn't know about this assignment.
+This assignment won't show on the console.
+  This argument will be ignored in future when RDSv3 API for EIP assignment will be implemented.

 * `tag` - (Optional) Tags key/value pairs to associate with the instance.